svenkubiak/mangooio/docs/working-with-json.md

 # Working with JSON

-mangoo I/O uses [Jackson](https://github.com/FasterXML/jackson) with the Blackbird module for serialization.
+REST and AJAX endpoints often return JSON instead of HTML. mangoo I/O uses [Jackson](https://github.com/FasterXML/jackson) with the Blackbird module for fast serialization.
+Controller methods can return a POJO directly, use `Response.ok().bodyJson(...)`, or bind the request body to a type with `@Body` on a parameter.

+**PATCH** requests merge JSON into an existing object; invalid JSON or failed Bean Validation yields **422 Unprocessable Content** unless you enable passthrough mode in configuration.
+For error payloads shaped for clients, `bodyJsonError(...)` returns a consistent structure.

-By default, `null` properties are omitted.
+By default, `null` properties are omitted from output.
 Use `@JsonInclude` to force a value out, and `@JsonIgnore` to hide a field:

 ```java
 import com.fasterxml.jackson.annotation.JsonIgnore;